Enci1211/flight_system/README.md

 # Project details and design

 - ## universal
-     - I have a app.py file coded with python(flask), which connected to my database
+     - There is a app.py file coded with python(flask), which connected to my database
      - In my templates folder, there are all the html file connected to my app.py file
      - My home.html file includes logo pictures which located in my static folder as well as the contacts info, and those will be inherit to all the other html files
     - My home.html has the link of bootstrap, and it will be inherit to other html files